Thr 160 Intro to Acting

 - No eating or gum chewing in class.
 They interfere with the actor’s instrument.
 You may have water in a closeable/reusable water bottle in class.
 No other beverages allowed.

-- If you have concerns or questions about ANY aspect of the class, please make an appointment to talk with me so we can address your concerns as soon as possible.
-My door is open!
+- If you have concerns or questions about ANY aspect of the class, please make an appointment to speak with me so we can address your concerns as soon as possible.
+My door is always open!

 - Treat other students, the professor and yourself with respect.
 Bullying or Harassment won’t be tolerated.
 Use good judgment regarding appropriate behavior in class.